Sheirdrim Renewable Energy Development is located on the Kintyre Peninsula in Argyll and Bute.

 Public Information Days were held in Clachan, Whitehouse and Skipness in June 2019 along with engagement with the local and neighbouring Community Councils.

-With established sites nearby, SPR has a history of working positively with communities within the region.
+With established sites nearby, SPR has a history of engaging positively with communities within the region.
 We are keen to ensure employment and the business skills required to maximise economic benefits can be delivered locally to ensure those who live near our sites benefit.

 SPR will continue in its commitment to promoting local jobs, skills and inward investment and will actively engage with local communities and businesses.
 During the construction phase alone the development is expected to support over 300 jobs in Scotland with approximately one third of these opportunities benefitting local residents.